maxwellflitton/dockpack/README.md

-[] Add data store for tracking unpacked images and their locations [] Add an undate command to update downloaded images in their existing directories [] Add buckets for bundling multiple images together for distribution [] Dynamic C library so other languages can directly interact with core functionalities to build on top of it
+[] Add data store for tracking unpacked images and their locations [] Add an undate command to update downloaded images in their existing directories [] Add buckets for bundling multiple images together for distribution [] Dynamic C library so other languages can directly interact with core functionalities to build on top of it.

 ## Structure of Repo